The Top 100 Foods High In Polyphenols

 As mentioned earlier, ceylon is one of the four varieties of cinnamon.

-Ceylon cinnamon tends to grow in Sri Lanka, and it contains a range of polyphenols from phenolic acids (99).
+Ceylon cinnamon primarily grows in Sri Lanka, and it contains a range of polyphenols from phenolic acids (99).

 82. Dried Parsley (25 mg per 100g)

-Nutritionally, parsley is a powerhouse and provides large amounts of vitamins A and C, iron, and calcium.
+Dried parsley, a herb originating from the Mediterranean region, is nutrient-rich and provides large amounts of vitamins A and C, iron, and calcium.

 It also contains a class of polyphenol called furanocoumarins (100).